Murphy's law: Variations (corollaries) of the law

 From its initial public announcement, Murphy's law quickly spread to various technical cultures connected to aerospace engineering.
 Before long, variations of the law applied to different topics and subjects had passed into the public imagination, changing over time.
 Arthur Bloch compiled a number of books of corollaries to Murphy's law and variations thereof, the first being Murphy's Law, and Other Reasons Why Things Go WRONG, which received several follow-ups and reprints.

 Yhprum's law is an optimistic reversal of Murphy's law, stating that "anything that can go right will go right".
 Its name directly references this, being "Murphy" in reverse.

 Management consultant Peter Drucker formulated "Drucker's law" in dealing with complexity of management: "If one thing goes wrong, everything else will, and at the same time."

 "Mrs. Murphy's law" is a corollary of Murphy's law, which states that "Anything that can go wrong will go wrong while Mr. Murphy is out of town."

 The term is sometimes used to describe concise, ironic, humorous rules of thumb that often do not share a relation to the original law or Edward Murphy himself, but still posit him as a relevant expert in the law's subject.
 Examples of these "Murphy's laws" include those for military tactics, technology, romance, social relations, research, and business.

-In the 2014 film Interstellar, a character's interpretation of the law is that it "doesn't mean that something bad will happen.
+In the 2014 film Interstellar, Cooper's interpretation of the law is that it "doesn't mean that something bad will happen.
 It means that whatever can happen, will happen."